Florida Property Insurance Market

 If market trends result in increased claims payments of more than what was originally reserved, the actuary may recommend increasing the company’s reserves for future claims payments.
 To quantify, when carriers looked back one year later on their claims in 2022, claims were approximately $224 million more than estimated after one year, and $772 million at the two year mark.
 These numbers reflect the degree of uncertainty which exists in the property insurance market, which in turn impacts reinsurance capacity and reinsurance rates for insurers.
 The insurance industry is inherently uncertain; for this reason, it is not expected that the established loss reserve will always exactly equal the ultimate cost of claims.

 The data in the table and chart below depicts loss reserve development for Florida domestic insurers.
-The data in the table and chart below is as of Q4 2023 (October 1 - December 31, 2023).

 Loss Reserve Development Over Time - Table